 We and our subsidiaries, including acquired companies from their respective dates of acquisition, file a consolidated U.S. federal income tax return.
 At December 13, 2006, CDI was separated from our tax consolidated group as a result of its initial public offering.
 As a result, we are required to accrue income tax expense on our share of CDI's net income after the initial public offering in all periods where we consolidate their operations.
-The deconsolidated results of operations; however, because of our inability to recover our tax basis in CDI tax free, a long term deferred tax liability is provided for any incremental tax increases to the book over tax basis.
+The deconsolidation of CDI's net income after its initial public offering did not have a material impact on our consolidated results of operations; however, because of our inability to recover our tax basis in CDI tax free, a long term deferred tax liability is provided for any incremental tax increases to the book over tax basis.